 Why Pride Parade Parades & Festivals?

 For many years LGBTQ+ people were marginalized with their history, accomplishments, and contributions ignored.
 PRIDE is an opportunity to celebrate how far we have progressed as a society as well as acknowledge where more progress needs to be made in order to ensure that all Americans are treated with dignity and respect.

 June is national PRIDE month, a month set aside to remember, celebrate, and empower LGBTQ+ people and their contributions to the flourishing of humanity.
 All across this great country, each June, LGBTQ+ people and their allies gather for festivals, parades, parties, demonstrations, and marches that boldly proclaim their PRIDE and commitment to equality and inclusion for all.

 October is LGBTQ+ History Month October is LGBT History Month.
 The LGBTQ+ community is one of the only communities that is not taught its history at home or in schools.
 LGBT History Month provides role models, builds community and makes the statement about the value and contributions of LGBTQ+ people, who have existed throughout human history.
-October was chosen because it coincides with National Coming Out Day on October 11th.

 Inclusion and respect for diversity only add to the fabric of this great country.
 Inclusion is essential because we should value the contribution that everyone can make in our community and recognize that only as an inclusive community can we conquer society’s grand challenges.